 1. In the Standard Proctor test compaction is done in 3 layers whereas in the Modified Proctor Test compaction of soil with rammer is done in 5 layers.

 2. In Modified Proctor Test 4.6 kg rammer is used with a free fall of 450mm while a lighter rammer of 2.5 kg is used in Standard Proctor Test with a free fall of 300mm.

 IS 2720-8 (1983) is used to follow the procedure of the Modified Proctor Test-taking standard values for the accuracy of the result to be obtained.

 Modified Proctor Test

-Modified Proctor Test is performed to know the characteristics of soil through compaction with change in water content ultimately giving us the relation between dry density and moisture content.
+Modified Proctor Test is performed to know the characteristics of soil through compaction with change in water content ultimately giving us the relation between soil moisture content and dry density of soil.
 It is a modified version of the Standard Proctor Test.

 Modified Proctor Compaction Test is generally performed in the circumstances of heavy consolidation hence also known as Consolidation Test.
 Bearing capacity and shear stress are the properties of interest for performing the Modified Proctor Test.